zerothi/pythonsupport-page/docs/essentials_first/condensedidle.rst

 .. card::

-   You can access the idle by searching for "IDLE" in your search tab on both windows and mac.
+   You can access IDLE by searching for "IDLE" in your search tab on both windows and macOS.

    When you open IDLE, you will see the following screen: